College sports

-College athletics encompasses non-professional, collegiate and university-level competitive sports and games.
+College sports or college athletics encompasses amateur sports played by non-professional, collegiate and university-level student athletes in competitive sports and games.
+College sports have led to many college rivalries.

+College sports trace their roots back to the early 19th century.
+Originating from public schools in Britain, varsity matches between Oxford University and Cambridge University spread to Harvard University and Yale University, which influenced the development of college sports in the United States, and to college sports in Commonwealth, European, and other countries, such as Japan.

 World University Games

 The first World University Games were held in 1923.
 There were originally called the Union Nationale des Étudiants Français.
 In 1957, following several previous renames, they became known in English as the World University Games.